acidicneko/karui/README.md

 # Simple C Build (scbuild) Tool
-Almost all languages have some dedicated build tools, but C/C++ doesn't.
-There are tools like CMake, Ninja, make etc. but they are not as simple as they should be.
-This tool is a simple build tool for C/C++ projects.
+There are tools like CMake, Ninja, make etc. but they are not as simple, but complex in nature for a relatively simpler project.

 scbuild aims to be easy to use and fast.
-Note that it is not a replacement for CMake or Ninja, but a simple build tool for small projects.
+Note that it is not a replacement for CMake or Ninja, but just a simple build tool for small projects.
+It supports both C and C++.

 > [!CAUTION]
 > This tool is still in development and is not meant to be used in production.